Patent Prosecution & Legal Concerns Over Patentability

 The patent prosecution usually starts with a patent search that allows an inventor to determine whether it is worth the cost of moving forward.
 The process of obtaining a utility patent is complex and challenging, and inventors should retain a patent attorney to prepare this type of patent.
 Patent attorneys, who are distinct from patent litigators, must not only be licensed to practice law, but also licensed to practice before the USPTO.

-The patent attorney will draft the application after reviewing a patent search and interviewing the inventor to figure out the nature of the invention.
-He or she will determine whether the invention is both novel and non-obvious, based on a comparison with prior art.
+The patent attorney will draft the application after reviewing a patent search and interviewing the inventor to figure out the nature of the invention and whether it meets patentability requirements.
+They will determine whether the invention is both novel and non-obvious, based on a comparison with prior art.
 After preparing the patent application, the application will be filed as soon as possible.

 For years, the United States followed a first-to-invent rule, meaning that if somebody stole your invention and obtained a patent for it, you could start what was called an “interference proceeding” to obtain the patent.
 Under the America Invents Act, however, the United States became a first-to-file country, which is the rule other countries follow.
 Now, the first inventor to file is entitled to obtain the patent, with some minor exceptions.